Faculty Pre-Departure Checklist

 Summer Programs: August 15

-Decide if you would like to request and hold group flight space for your program with our partner StudentUniverse.
+If you are directing a winter session program, decide if you would like to request and hold group flight space for your program with our partner StudentUniverse.
 By choosing this option, you are also able to guarantee a fare.
+To request a quote complete the Travel Preferences Form in your Study Abroad Portal.
+Log in and navigate to “Faculty Director” - “My Programs” - “My Checklist.”
+Please note, we don’t recommend this option for summer programs as enrollment is small and students often fly independently.

 If your program will have a group reservation, you are required to accompany your students to and from the program site.
 If you need to fly separately, let your program coordinator know as soon as possible.
 You may be able to pay a fee to fly on a different date or IGS can purchase a separate, individual ticket for you.
 Please note, if you fly independently from the group, IGS will only cover up to the cost of the group ticket.

 Alternatively, you can simply recommend one or more itineraries to students.
+This is the most common option chosen by faculty.
 However, in this case, you will not be able to hold space on a flight or guarantee a fare.

 Either way, students are responsible for booking their flights independently.